GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 Like the Chooser interfaces, GtkMessageDialog has been replaced by a new async API that will be more convenient, in particular for language binding.
 The new API is [class@Gtk.AlertDialog].

+## GtkDialog is going away

+After gtk_dialog_run() was removed, the usefulness of GtkDialog is much reduced, and it has awkward, archaice APIs.
+Therefore, it is dropped.
+The recommended replacement is to just create your own window and add buttons as required, either in the header or elsewhere.